 This wasn’t the most “spectacular” course I played on this trip, but that’s a relative term because I played some really top-notch courses on this particular golf adventure.
 It was still a very enjoyable round and I had no complaints about the course.
 A lot of great desert scenery and a fantastic layout worthy of the stop.

 Some pictures from Coral Canyon Golf Course (6/24/07):

 Now, the drive up the I-15 through Utah is not the most exciting journey.
 There isn’t too much to look at until you get closer to Salt Lake City.
 I didn’t stop there, but it’s a cool-looking city from the freeway because of where it’s built with the big mountains behind the skyline.
 I stayed that night in Idaho Falls, Idaho.

-The next day, I ate some hearty breakfast at Smitty’s Pancake House in Idaho Falls and then headed directly East on a small highway toward Jackson, Wyoming, right at the foot of the Grand Tetons.
+The next day, I ate some hearty breakfast at Smitty’s Pancake House in Idaho Falls and then headed directly East on a small highway toward Jackson, Wyoming (I guess technically the town of Wilson), right at the foot of the Grand Tetons.